Get a Good Medical Evaluation

 Boost Antioxidant Intake

-Culinary herbs like turmeric, ginger, rosemary, thyme, and oregano can help to do boost your antioxidant levels.
+Culinary herbs like turmeric, ginger, rosemary, thyme, and oregano can help to boost your antioxidant levels.
 Consider a modest plant-based vitamin supplement.
 Why?
 Individuals with generalized anxiety disorder can have low levels of antioxidants in the blood.9 Low levels of antioxidants might help to contribute to anxiety in some cases.10 It would be a good idea to have your vitamin B-12 and vitamin D levels checked too.

 Don’t Microwave Plastic and Limit Drinking from Plastic Containers